-Both in fictional drama and the real world, human feelings sense inextricably connected to the weather.
+Both in fictional drama and the real world, human feelings are inextricably connected to the weather.
 There’s nothing happier than a sunny day or as foreboding as an imminent thunderstorm.
 And it is a complex relationship: While some human beings dread the gloom of an overcast day, others view it as a source of tranquil peace.
+This emotional relationship with the elements presents convenient thematic shorthand for authors and filmmakers who use it for various purposes: to govern the waft of the action (as a deus ex machina), to speedy symbolize an environment, to emphasize the feelings of a man or woman, or possibly to heighten the drama of a scene.

 Ghouls ‘N Ghosts (Arcade, 1988)